 Domain names can be registered with an independent domain registrar, or with a web hosting provider that will host the website attached to the name.
 They are responsible for checking name availability and maintaining records on registered domains.
 Domain name registrars must be accredited by Top Level Domain registries, which are in turn accredited by ICANN.

 Registrars don’t provide web hosting; they simply manage the databases of domain names in use.
-If you don’t currently have web hosting, or you’re simply reserving your ideal domain name or names for later use, registrars can “park” your domain name temporarily until you’re ready to launch your site.
+If you don’t currently have domain web hosting, or you’re simply reserving your ideal domain name or names for later use, registrars can “park” your domain name temporarily until you’re ready to launch your site.
 If you’ve already set up an account with a hosting provider, you can complete the entire name search and registration process on the provider’s site.

 You’ll also need to select a term when it comes time to renew your domain name, typically one, three, or five years, and then pay the required fees for your chosen term.
 Although people speak about “buying” a domain name, in reality, users are simply paying for its use for a particular period of time.
 If a domain name isn’t renewed at the appropriate time, it could lapse and become available again.
 Unused and lapsed domains are often bought and sold at online auctions and domain marketplaces.